 She stepped up to the senior level in 2013, winning singles bronze at the Canadian championships.
 Honderich was exposed to elite international competition in 2014 when she helped the Canadian team reach the quarterfinals at the Commonwealth Games in Glasgow.
 She then won the silver medal at the Pan American Championships in Markham, dropping the final match to teammate and role model Michelle Li.

-Getting into the Sport: Started playing badminton at age 7… Was drawn to the sport’s many varied aspects which means training never gets boring… Other Interests: Enjoys movies, food and baking… If the off-season spends time at the family cottage in Haliburton where she swims and water skis… Graduated Bishop Strachan High School in June 2014; took 2014-15 away from school to focus full time on badminton… Deferred acceptance to the University of Toronto until September 2015 where she will study kinesiology… Odds and Ends: Nicknames: Rach, Scooter… Inspired by teammate Michelle Li for her ability to be one of the world’s best players despite people believing that a Canadian could never be at the top… Always travels with her journal… Collects small stuffed bears with the names of the countries she visits… Favourite quotes: “Success isn’t given, it’s earned” / Work hard, stay humble”
+Getting into the Sport: Started playing badminton at age 7 and began competing provincially at age 10… Was drawn to the sport’s many varied aspects which means training never gets boring… Other Interests: Enjoys movies, food and baking… In the off-season spends time at the family cottage in Haliburton where she swims and water skis… Studying Kinesiology at the University of Toronto… Odds and Ends: Nicknames: Rach, Scooter… Inspired by teammate Michelle Li for her ability to be one of the world’s best players despite people believing that a Canadian could never be at the top… Always travels with her journal… Collects stickers from different destinations she travels to… Favourite quotes: “Success isn’t given, it’s earned” / “Work hard, stay humble”

-CWG: 2014 – Rd of 16 (singles)
+Commonwealth Games: 2018 – quarterfinals (singles), Rd of 16 (doubles), 2014 – Rd of 16 (singles)

 Pan American Championships: 2021 – GOLD (doubles); 2019 – GOLD (doubles), quarterfinals (mixed doubles); 2018 – GOLD (doubles), SILVER (singles); 2017 – GOLD (singles), GOLD (mixed doubles); 2014 – SILVER (singles)